 General Information on CSU transfer admission requirements can be accessed at:

 NOTE: The new minimum GPA requirement of 2.9 for transfer students does not apply to students enrolling in the Off Campus Program.

 Payment for courses can be made via credit card or online electronic bank transfer at the time of course registration.
 It is also possible to pay by check, money order or credit card at the cashier's window in the Joyal Administration, in which case the payment must be designated to DCGE (Continuing Ed) and made into the student's account.
 Credit card payments made at the cashier's window will not incur an extra fee.
 Credit card payments made online are processed through a third party and will incur a 2.9% processing fee.

 Payment has to be made in some form either at the time of course registration or within 24 hours of registering, or the course registration is voided.
 Contact Dr. Schweizer for course registration and payment AFTER the starting date of classes.

 Contact Dr. Schweizer if you do not have a student account or you cannot access it.
 It is important for new students to establish an account and obtain a university email address and student ID#.
-This information is needed to access the online course information on the Blackboard learning portal.
+This information is needed to access the online course information on the CANVAS learning portal.

 Extension program students MUST be employed by a governmental agency at any level (federal/state/local, etc.) or employed full time in a significant security related function such as with a major bank, manufacturer of surveillance or other high tech equipment used by government.